6s-1/ShyftLabs_DTT/README.md

 3. Backend-SQL for data storage, with SQLAlchemy as the ORM to interact with the database.
 4. Wallpaper/images- Adobe Firefly(Generative Ai).

+## The following steps are to be followed ti run the app:
 ## 1. Cloning the Repository

 Navigate to your desired directory and clone the ShyftLabs_DTT repository.